dorindanciu/speaking/README.md

 ### Bio

 > Dorin is an independent contractor dedicated to iOS mobile development.
-Since 2017 he runs Beilmo, an interactive studio that creates compelling mobile applications in Cluj-Napoca.
+Since 2017 he runs [Beilmo](https://beilmo.com), an interactive studio that creates compelling mobile applications in Cluj-Napoca.
+He also writes *[technical] notes to his future self* on his [blog](https://blog.dorindanciu.com).

 ### Credits